NathanDavisBarrett/learning-vue-cli/tutorials/lesson1.md

 - babel.config.js: configuration for babel, which compiles code for you

-- postcss.config.js: configuration for
-  tools that compile CSS

 - public: static files for your application, include a basic `index.html`.
-You can store images in a folder here if you like.
+You can store images for your application here if you like.

 - src: JavaScript files you will write and other assets